alu0101133201/pipeline_dwarfSpheroidals/README.md

 This repository contains the source code of a pipeline implemented for reducing astronomical data from small aperture, large FOV telescopes (amateur telescopes).
 The purpose of the pipeline is to reduce and produce ultra-deep data from dwarf-spheroidals satellites from the Milky Way.

+### What do you need to run the pipeline
+##### (i.e. How the pipeline expects the data)

+The pipeline is going to look for the following things:

+* configuration file (.conf extension) - **Provided to the pipeline when calling it (see *Usage* below)** It contains the parameters that belong to the current execution of the pipeline.
+    One of the parameters of the file is the ROOTDIR path.

+* DATA-or - **Location: path specified in ROOTDIR variable** This folder contains the data.
+The data has to be organised by nights, each of themcalled nightN (with N the number of the night)
+    If for whatever reason it doesn't make sense to you to process the data by nights, just place all the data in a *night1* folder

+* dark - **Location: path specified in ROOTDIR variable** This folder contains the darks.
+Same formas as the data (i.e. nightN with N the night number)

+* Rings file(s) -  **Location: path specified in conf file** Definition of ring(s).
+At least the common ring is mandatory always.
+    They are needed for doing two things in the pipeline.
+The first one is the normalisation of the frames.
+We use a ring to follow the illumination pattern and avoid the (frequent) central object.
+The second one is for the photometric calibration.
+Due to our large FOV we do not download the full decals mosaic, we select some bricks and download them.
+This bricks are selected based on four different positions of the rings

+* config file (configuration) - **Location: path specified in ROOTDIR variable** Must contain:
+      · Scamp conf file
+      · Swarp conf file
+      · Sextractor conf files (.conv, .param and .sex)

 ### Usage

 The pipeline expects a configuration file, which contains information of the reduction that is going to be performed (variables, path of the normalisation rings, etc...).